 \section{Introduction}

-Building on Feynman's seminal 1982 conjecture \cite{feynman2018simulating}, quantum simulation has emerged as a valuable toolkit, allowing the study of complex behaviours in condensed matter systems by leveraging easily controllable quantum systems \cite{quantum-simulation}.
-In the realm of quantum computing platforms, topological quantum systems have garnered substantial attention \cite{topological-QC} due to their inherent robustness arising from topological protection mechanisms.
-Among them, the Su-Schrieffer-Heeger (SSH) model \cite{su1979solitons,SSH1,SSH2,SSH3}, serving as a tight-binding model for the simplest 1D lattice, encompasses topologically safeguarded edge states.
-This model has sparked exploration of topological properties across diverse quantum registers, known for their high tunability, including superconducting Xmon qubit chains \cite{mei2018robust}, a 1D bichromatic lattice \cite{Atala2013-lattice}, arrays of optically trapped Rydberg atoms \cite{ssh-Rydberg}, as well as semiconductor quantum dots \cite{SSH-QDs}.
+Building on Feynman's seminal 1982 conjecture \cite{feynman2018simulating}, quantum simulation has emerged as a valuable toolkit, allowing the study of complex form of behavior in condensed matter systems by leveraging easily controllable quantum systems \cite{quantum-simulation}.
+In the realm of quantum computing platforms, topological quantum systems have garnered substantial attention \cite{topological-QC} due to their inherent robustness, which arises from topological protection mechanisms.
+Among them, the Su-Schrieffer-Heeger (SSH) model \cite{su1979solitons,SSH1,SSH2,SSH3}, which serves as a tight-binding model for the simplest one-dimensional (1D) lattice, encompasses topologically safeguarded edge states.
+This model has sparked exploration of topological properties across diverse quantum registers, known for their high tunability, including superconducting Xmon qubit chains \cite{mei2018robust}, a 1D bichromatic lattice \cite{Atala2013-lattice}, and arrays of optically trapped Rydberg atoms \cite{ssh-Rydberg}, as well as semiconductor quantum dots \cite{SSH-QDs}.